ravichaganti5593/ICEF-Code/README.md

-Models are designed and simulated by using Tableau software and extracted into ICEF's webpages by using JavaScript.
+Models are designed and simulated by using Tableau software and embedded into ICEF's webpages by using JavaScript.